tmtsoftware/osw-apps/RELEASING.md

 1. Tagging of repository is done using `release.sh` checked in inside each repository.
 1. Follow semantic versioning scheme. major.minor.patch version.
 Each tag version is prefixed with `v`.
 1. For repos which don't have any changes, we can skip release for those repositories and use previously released version.
+1. For any third-party dependency, if it has milestone release after latest stable / rc releases.
+Correct default is to pick latest stable version.
+   For ex: A library has
+  -  Latest Milestone Version : 7.4.0-M4
+  -  **Latest Stable Version : 7.3.2**